Ernestine Shepherd, an inspiring 85-year-old bodybuilder, still works as a personal trainer and gives exercise classes

 Ernestine Shepherd’s Diet Plan

 Nutrition is a vital part of Shepherd's lifestyle.
 She has 4–5 meals a day in 2–3-hour intervals.
 Her diet is simple, but effective in ensuring her figure stays in peak condition while avoiding fatigue.
-It consists of egg whites, chicken breast, brown rice free from salt, vegetables, and nuts.
+It consists of egg whites, chicken breast, and brown rice free from salt, vegetables, and nuts.

 Shepherd eats at least 120 grams of protein every day, starting with ten egg whites before her morning exercise.